Joomchi And Beyond

-In this workshop students explore joomchi, a unique Korean traditional way of making textured handmade paper using water and eager hands.
-You will explore its history, practice and role in Korean society, as well as learn the hands-on techniques and adaptations into a contemporary art form.
+In this workshop students will explore joomchi, a unique Korean traditional way of making textured handmade paper using water and eager hands.
+You will discover its history, practice and role in Korean society, as well as learning the hands-on techniques and reinterpreted adaptations into a contemporary art form.
 Joomchi creates strong and painterly textured surfaces by layering and agitating Hanji (Korean mulberry papers).
-Its usage is diverse and can be incorporated into surface design, collage, new ways of drawing, or for wearables.
-Joomchi can also be used as 2-D and 3-D sculptural objects that are functional or fine art-oriented.
+Its usage is diverse and can be incorporated into surface design, collage, new ways of drawing, or for wearable, unconventional body ornaments.
+Joomchi can also be used as 2D and 3D sculptural objects that are functional or fine art oriented.
 Open to all skill levels.

 In order to complete your registration, a $300 deposit is required.